Alex Belfield: Former BBC presenter jailed for stalking

 Alex Belfield, who now runs a YouTube channel, stalked his victims by harassing them online.

-His trial heard he made YouTube videos about them, posted messages on social media, and also encouraged his followers to target them.
+His trial heard he made YouTube videos about them, posted messages on social media, sent emails, and also encouraged his followers to target them.

 The judge said one of his victims was "seconds away" from killing himself.